lukaslovre/Better-Cinestar/readme.md

 - **Responsibility**:
   - Stores movie, performance, and analytics data.
   - Provides a REST API for the frontend.
-  - Exposes a secure POST endpoint (`/api/v1/scrape-results`) for the scraper to update data.
+  - Exposes a secure POST endpoint (`/api/v1/scrape-results`) for the scraper to upload data.
 - **Setup**:
   - Requires a `.env` file (see `server/.env.example`).
   - `npm install --prefix server`